Taxotere Hair Loss Lawsuits

 Taxotere and Permanent Alopecia

-A study first published in the New England Journal of Medicine in 2010 had similar results, with 9.2 percent of women patients suffering permanent hair loss 10 years after the completion of treatment.
+A 2010 study published in the New England Journal of Medicine found that 9.2 percent of female patients suffered permanent hair loss 10 years after treatment.
+Researchers conducted this study five years before the FDA demanded that Sanofi add new warning labels.

 Taxotere Hair Loss Lawsuits: Claims